cronco/foxyri/README.md

 Voice recognition and command emmiter for Firefox.

-Developed as a School project for [Babeș-Bolyai University](http://cs.ubbcluj.ro)
+Developed as a school project for [Babeș-Bolyai University](http://cs.ubbcluj.ro) (AV communication)